JThKnoop/Solarview/README.md

 using the Growatt server data.
 See example below.

-Reads the production data from the Growatt server (growatt.server.com) using the GrowattShinePhone api, stores them locally.
+Reads the production data from the Growatt server (http://growatt.server.com)
+using the GrowattShinePhone api, stores them locally and incrementally.

 Runs on **Windows**, **Linux** (RaspBian, Ubuntu) and **Android** (using PyDroid3).